-- Determine the plausibility of the parent/caregiver's explanation for an injury - Evaluating and interpreting developmental delays in children developmental disability.
+- Determine the plausibility of the parent/caregiver's explanation for an injury - Evaluating and interpreting developmental delays in children for survival that increases the child's risk for maltreatment.
+The child welfare agency should consider a CME for children with a physical or developmental disability.
 See "Enhanced Practice for Working with Special Populations" in Cross Function.